 Benefits of Clearing Cache (The #1 Reason You Should Do It…)

 As with most other connected data devices, from PCs to games consoles, to the marvel of modern smartphones (which are basically pocket PCs), iPads use a caching system for data in order to deliver a smoother experience in use.

 However, just as with those other devices, caches have a habit of eventually running counter to their intended purpose – that is to say, by caching so much data that they get clogged, they can actually compromise performance rather than improve it.

-Thus, with most modern connected devices – including Apple’s iPad – it’s a good idea to either regularly clear out the cache (much as you’d empty the rubbish or the hoover bag in your home), or if you do find a drop in performance to have that as your go-to first option to try to fix things.
+Thus, with most modern connected devices – including Apple’s iPad – it’s a good idea to either regularly clear out the cache (much as you’d empty the trash or the vaacum bag in your home), or if you do find a drop in performance to have that as your go-to first option to try to fix things.